Bjavillo1059/Nutritional-Value/README.md

 - drop downlinks display the two specific subjects that link to descriptions
 - all dropdown items are linked to other sites for descriptions
 - these dropdown links are the subject of an article that are directly relayed for in the Types of Food and Food Groups
-    - website used for these breakdowns is (https://en.yestherapyhelps.com/the-12-types-of-nutrition-and-their-characteristics-12159)
+    - website used for these breakdowns is [yes, therapy article:](https://en.yestherapyhelps.com/the-12-types-of-nutrition-and-their-characteristics-12159)

     - Types of Food
         - Meats/Fish